 There is no shortage of options to choose from when it comes to selecting a ferry from Croatia to Italy.
-There are 6 ferry companies with a combined offering of 18 Ferry Routes connecting Pula to Venice & Trieste, Porec to Venice & Trieste, Rovinj to Venice, Trieste & Cesenatico, Umag to Venice, Split to Ancona, Stari Grad to Pescara & Ancona, Hvar to Pescara, Split to Ancona, Zadar to Ancona, Dubrovnik to Bari & Stari Grad to Pescara & Ancona.
+There are 6 ferry companies with a combined offering of 20 Ferry Routes connecting Pula to Venice & Trieste, Porec to Venice & Trieste, Rovinj to Venice, Trieste & Cesenatico, Umag to Venice, Split to Ancona & Civitanova Marche, Stari Grad to Ancona & Civitanova Marche, Split to Ancona & Civitanova Marche, Zadar to Ancona, Dubrovnik to Bari, Stari Grad to Ancona & Civitanova Marche & Pula to Venice & Trieste.

 The fastest route between Croatia and Italy is Porec to Trieste with a crossing duration of around 1 hour.
 With so many routes on offer we make it simple by comparing all similar routes in one search so you can quickly find what you are looking for.